clcdpc/carousels/README.md

 ### What is this repository for? ###

-* Provides a way to add library title carousels to a website.
+* Provides a way to add library carousels based off record sets to a website.
+The example includes basic HTML and CSS that can be used to add the carousel to a website.
+Or the library can query the API endpoint directly and have JSON returned that can be parsed as desired.

 ## How do I get set up?

-* See Example.zip in 'Extras' folder
+* See then Example.zip file in ['Extras' folder](https://bitbucket.org/clcdpc/carousels/src)
+* If you just want to query the endpoint for the JSON data, go to: https://carousels.clcohio.org/home/jsonp?callback=callback&rsid=RECORDSETID&ctx=PACPROFILENUMBER Replace RECORDSETID number with the number of the bib record set that contains the titles you want to display.
+Replace PACPROFILENUMBER with the PAC profile number (AKA CTX number) you want patrons to be directed to when they click on a title.